Hopp til innhold

 Sted

-Tilgjengelighet Accessible with wheelchair No blackout No strobe lights Not seated Stage smoke or scents With English text/speech With Norwegian text/speech
+Tilgjengelighet Accessible with wheelchair No blackout No strobe lights Not seated Stage smoke or scents With English text/speech

 In connection with the dance performance The Skin in Between the Fingers by Brazilian Catol Teixeira, which will be shown at Østre on May 9-10, we invite you this Saturday to an extended evening with BIT x ASTERISK.

 Teixeira’s intense piece was scheduled for our dance festival Oktoberdans 2024.
 The performance had to be postponed – but now, it’s finally happening!
 To celebrate its return, we’re creating a mini festival atmosphere this Saturday, with ASTERISK joining the night for a special club event.
 Experience the intimate choreography of Catol Teixeira, followed by performances from Stix Omar and DENGUE DENGUE DENGUE.
-Three artists, each brining something unique to a night you won’t want to miss.
+Three artists, each bringing something unique to a night you won’t want to miss.

 If you are already inside the venue because you have seen the performance, you do not need to buy a separate ticket here.
 Tickets for BIT x ASTERISK only can also be purchased at the door.